tytydraco/yessleep/out/When_I_was_16_someone_was_editing_my_life_I_lived_out_my_junior_prom_10_times_before_waking_to_a_world_which_was_not_mine_Update_I_am_not_the_main_character.md

 This Nick wasn't the Nick from prom.
 He was a different version from several hours earlier.

-The stain on his white tee, and his shorts he'd spilled coffee all over.
+The stain on his white tee, and his shorts he'd spilled coffee all over was from lunchtime.
 Nick was out of breath, but he looked... sane.
 Before I could coerce words, he was shoving me against the wall, pressing himself against it.
 I saw the flash of the woman in the grey suit's ponytail.
 "Nick," I whispered when she was gone, stalking down the hallway.
 "How..?"

 "How?!"
 My best friend surprised me by slapping me across the face-- not enough to hurt, but enough to snap me into fruition.
 I blinked rapidly.
 He grabbed my shoulders, shaking me.
 "Are you fucking crazy?"
 His voice morphed into a sharp cry.
 "What were you thinking?"